-- OPTIONS include: - -r recursively delete a directory, all files and subdirectories inside it. - Important: After rm or rm -r command is executed, all files are gone and can't find in recycle bin.
+- OPTIONS include: - r recursively delete a directory, all files and subdirectories inside it. - Important: After rm or rm -r command is executed, all files are gone and can't be found in recycle bin or the like!

 Basic Linux Command (head, tail, and cat)